thkim0321/ol2022-css/README.md

 The exam consisted of one base task and five additional tasks.
 Completing a base task guarantees you 2.0 at maximum.
 You can obtain a higher grade by completing one or more additional tasks.

 ### Base task
 The base task is to conduct the text classification using SVM code.
 You can find the dataset for the task in the [Exam](Exam) folder.
 You can read the csv dataset file into Python using `read-dataset.ipynb` file.
+The resport should include following points:

 - Explaining SVM
 - Explaining other techniques producing better performance in machine learning